iondrimba/navigation-test/README.md

 ####Semantic Versioning:

 The bump-versions tasks should be executed after your deploy and optimize task.
+The task will:
-The task will rename the file app.js to app.version.js, the same will be done to the app.css.
+1.Rename the file app.js to app.version.js
+2.Rename the file app.css to app.version.css
-After that the index.html is updated with the new file references.
+3.Will update the index.html with the new file references.

 #### Structure: